mrinalsardar/tulona/README.rst

 * **compare**: To prepare a comparison report for evrything together.
 To executed this command just swap the command from any of the above commands with `compare`.
 It will prepare comparison of everything and write them into different sheets of a single excel file.
 Sample command:

   ``tulona compare --datasources employee_postgres,employee_mysql``

+From `tulona v0.4.0` a new project config property has been introduced: `source_map`.
+If this config is set, in the project config file (tulona-project.yml), then `--datasources` parameter can be skipped with commands.
+For example this command:

+``tulona compare --datasources employee_postgres,employee_mysql``

+will become this:

+``tulona compare``

+Please look at the sample project config from above to understand how to use `source_map` property.

 For debug level log, add `-v` or `--verbose` flag along with any command.
 For example: